Telix Announces Reorganisation To Deliver On Strategic Priorities

 As part of this initiative, the Company announces three leadership changes:

-Richard Valeix, Chief Executive Officer, Telix Therapeutics (formerly Group Chief Commercial Officer)[1], leading the Company's therapeutic pipeline commercialisation and business development;
+Richard Valeix, Chief Executive Officer, Telix Therapeutics (formerly Group Chief Commercial Officer)1, leading the Company's therapeutic pipeline commercialisation and business development;

 Kevin Richardson, Chief Executive Officer, Telix Precision Medicine (formerly Chief Executive Officer, Americas), leading the development of the Company's diagnostics, global marketing and commercial operations in the U.S. and Canada;